What is Inheritance Tax?

 If you give your home away, move out and live for a further seven years, there is usually no inheritance tax to pay.
 If you plan to continue living in the property after giving it away, you will need to:

-• Pay rent to the new owner at the same rate as similar local rental properties
+- Pay rent to the new owner at the same rate as similar local rental properties

-• Pay your share of the bills
+- Pay your share of the bills

-• Live there for at least seven years
+- Live there for at least seven years

 If these conditions are not followed through with, then it will count as a ‘gift with reservation’, a gift you still benefit from, and the property will be added to the value of your estate when you die.

-You will not have to pay rent to the new owners, for example, if you transferred ownership of the house to a relative and continue to live in it, providing both of the following apply:
+You will not have to pay rent to the new owners, for example, if you transferred ownership of the house to a relative and continue to live in it, provided both of the following apply:

-• You only give away part of your property
+- You only give away part of your property

-• The new owners also live at the property.
+- The new owners also live at the property.

 Rate of tax and the years between gift and death:

-• 32% on 3-4 years
+- 32% on 3-4 years

-• 24% on 4-5 years
+- 24% on 4-5 years

-• 16% on 5-6 years
+- 16% on 5-6 years

-• 8% on 6-7 years
+- 8% on 6-7 years

-• 0% on seven years or more
+- 0% on seven years or more

-How inheritance tax on a gift is paid
+How is inheritance tax on a gift paid

 The estate usually pays for any inheritance tax that is due on gifts unless you give away more than £325,000 in gifts in the seven years before you pass away.
 If you give away more than £325,000, anyone who received a gift from you in those seven years will have to pay inheritance tax on their gift.